azit-rana0/Food/README.md

 - Delete file apple from fruit folder and make new file watermelon
 - See all the changes using git status
 - Commit changes with comment

+# This is my repo link :- https://github.com/azit-rana0/Food